MusaOzcetin/IPE/admission_wizard_logic.md

    - **Master cases:**: "🧙 Please note: Each master’s program defines subject-specific prerequisites.
 Consult the program’s study regulations (StuPO) to check whether your previous studies align with the curriculum expectations.
 For more information on Master applications, please refer to the following link: https://www.tu.berlin/en/i-a-office-of-student-affairs/masters-application-enrollment/admission-requirements/general-admission-requirements"

 ---

+## Reset Instruction

+- Wizard Mode ends immediately after any final outcome (a completed answer, the fallback message, or an explicit user request to restart or exit).
+- After it ends, discard all wizard rules, logic, and state.
+- Continue in normal, unrestricted Chatty mode with standard assistant behavior.